Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

-The space $\Hur^{\Delta}(\Q)_n$ is homeomorphic to the classical Hurwitz space $\Hur_{G,n}^c$ of branched $G$-coverings of $(0,1)^2$ with $n$ branch points and local monodromies in $c$; these spaces are one of the central objects of study in \cite{EVW:homstabhur,ETW:shufflealgebras,ORW:Hurwitz}. \end{ex}
+Correspondingly, inside $\coprod_{k\ge0}\hur_k(G)$, we obtain a subspace $\coprod_{k\ge0}\hur_{k}^c(G)$, which is a union of connected components.
+For fixed $k\ge0$, the space $\hur_k^c(G)$ parametrises branched $G$-coverings of $(0,1)^2$ with $k$ branch points and local monodromies in $c$.
+These spaces are one of the central objects of study in \cite{EVW:homstabhur,ETW:shufflealgebras,ORW:Hurwitz}. \end{ex}

-\begin{ex} Let $A$ be a partial abelian monoid (with unit $\one\in A$), and consider $A$ as an abelian PMQ.
-Then $\Hur^{\Delta}(A)$ is weakly equivalent to the space $C((0,1)^2;A)$ of configurations of points in $(0,1)^2$ with labels in $A$; these spaces are a special case of the main construction in \cite{Salvatore01}. \end{ex}